 Bonds and Guarantees

-You can use guarantees (also known as bonds) to give new customers confidence in your ability to perform under a contract or make payment.
+Use Guarantees (also known as Bonds) to give new buyers confidence in your ability to make payment or perform under a contract.